GuiFabre/fabR/cran-comments.md

 0 errors | 0 warnings | 0 note

+# submission : fabR 2.0.1

+- the function add_index has been corrected to handle bug when the tibble in input contains a column named `start`.
+No change or impact for the user.

+# submission : fabR 2.0.0

-last message for cran submission :
+message for cran submission :
 > package fabR_2.0.0.1000.tar.gz has been auto-processed.
 The auto-check found problems when checking the first order strong reverse dependencies.Please reply-all and explain: Is this expected or do you need to fix anything in your